stevie-mayhew/silverstripe-framework/docs/en/README.md

-# Todo
+# About the SilverStripe documentation

-This folder is a work in progress for the new SilverStripe.org documentation project run by Cameron Findlay and Will Rossiter.
+This folder is a work in progress for the new SilverStripe.org documentation project run by Cam Findlay and Will Rossiter.
 If you want to contribute we'd love you too so flick us a message via email or twitter.

 The docsviewer module issue tracker has a set of functional requirements that